Sunit130/Daily-Journal/README.md

 # Daily-Journal
-Daily Journal is a web application built using Express.js with Node.js.
+Daily Journal is a blogging web application built using Express.js with Node.js.